-In 2013-2014 the percentage of pupil attendance was 96.5% and the percentage of pupil sessions (half days) missed through absence was 3.5 %.
+In 2018/19 Academic Year, so far, the percentage of pupil attendance has been 97.7 % and the percentage of pupil sessions (half days) missed through absence has been 2.3 %.
+This is better than the national average for primary schools of 4%.